roolebo/tianocore.github.io/UEFI-Variable-Runtime-Cache.md

 ## UEFI Variable Cache Background
 A UEFI variable host memory cache existed in the EDK II UEFI variable driver prior to this feature.
 When SMM UEFI variables are enabled, the cache is maintained in SMRAM by VariableSmm.
-Hence the previous behavior for a runtime UEFI variable call to trigger an SMI, the SMI handler to check for a cache hit, and then check non-volatile storage on a cache miss.
+Hence the previous behavior for a runtime UEFI variable call to trigger an SMI, the SMI handler to check for a cache hit, and then consult non-volatile storage on a cache miss.

 In general, the UEFI variable cache before and after this feature serves as a write-through cache of all variable data